DavidvtWout/esphome-matter/README.md

 [C][matter]:   Fabrics: none
 ```

 Copy the code or open the link and scan the QR-code to commission the device.

+- **Home Assistant**: If HA is your Matter Commissioner, you must check the "Enable test-net DCL usage" box under Settings -> Apps -> Matter Server -> Configuration.
+If you do not do this, pairing will fail.
-In python-matter-server you can commission the device with the `Commission existing device` option.
+- **python-matter-server**: Commission the device with the `Commission existing device` option.
+Accepts dev certificates by default.
+- **Homey**: ???
+- **Google Home**: ???
+- **Apple Home**: ???
+- **Samsung SmartThings**: ???
+- **Amazon**: ???

+If you tried commissioning to any of the smart home systems with a `???`, please [leave a comment](https://github.com/DavidvtWout/esphome-matter/discussions/44)!

 Keep in mind that the commissioning window remains open for only 15 minutes.
 A restart of the device will re-open the window but only if it hasn't joined any fabrics yet.

 # Example config